ading2210/shimboot/README.md

 Steam should be installed using the `sudo apt install steam` command, however it doesn't work out of the box due to security features in the shim kernel preventing the `bwrap` library from working.
 See [issue #12](https://github.com/ading2210/shimboot/issues/26#issuecomment-2151893062) for more info.

 To get Steam running, install and run it normally.
 It will fail and show a message saying that "Steam now requires user namespaces to be enabled."
 Run `fix_bwrap` in your terminal, relaunch Steam, and it should be working again.

+#### I broke something and the system does not boot anymore.
+If the rootfs fails to boot normally, you may use the rescue mode in the bootloader to enter a shell so you can debug and fix things.
+You can enter this mode by typing in `rescue <selection>` in the bootloader prompt, replacing `<selection>` with the number that is displayed for your rootfs.
+For example, `rescue 3` will enter rescue mode for the third boot option (usually Debian).

 ## Copyright:
 Shimboot is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
 Unless otherwise indicated, all code has been written by me, [ading2210](https://github.com/ading2210).